Gödel, Escher, Bach · Douglas Hofstadter

 Why it matters

-It's the deeper, funnier sibling of the planning fallacy — a reminder that for complex, novel work no buffer is ever quite enough, so the right move is structural slack and humility, not a cleverer estimate.
+It’s the funnier sibling of the planning fallacy — for complex, novel work no buffer is ever quite enough, so the fix is structural slack and humility, not a cleverer estimate.

 A common misreading